 Customer sentiment isn't just a list of keywords; it's a complex set of subjective targets businesses can find on social media, from user behavior, and -- in the case of a service desk -- from the tone of voice when a customer or user calls.
-When a customer buys something, posts a review online, chats about a brand with others on social media, clicks on ads, calls a contact center or takes any other action that brings him in contact with a brand, there is an emotion involved.
+When a customer buys something, posts a review online, chats about a brand with others on social media, clicks on ads, phones a call center or takes any other action that brings him in contact with a brand, there is an emotion involved.

 Knowing how customers feel about a brand, for better or worse, is invaluable information for businesses.
 Here are some ways to gather and act on that information.